 Our hiking experience in cold weather relates to hiking in Iceland and Norway.
 The longest hike that we did in cold weather is in Norway, to the northernmost point of mainland Europe: Knivskjellodden.
 It was 18.5km long, at around 0 degrees Celsius (32 Fahrenheit).
 We had strong wind, rain, sun, rainbows, and some sleet.
 It was probably the most weather-diverse hike.

-The following are the most important items to consider when hiking in cold weather.
-After listing them we will go into more details for each point.
+The list below contains the most important items to consider when hiking in cold weather.
+They come in addition to the basic gear that you need to pack for every hike.
+After listing the cold weather equipment we will go into more details for each point.

 - Hand and foot warmers